n0jo/rackwindows/readme.md

 Make sure to also play with the 'Inverse/Wet' knob for chorusing and flange effects.
 Two trigger outputs have been added for fun.

 [More information](http://www.airwindows.com/vibrato-vst)

+## Building from Source

+To compile the modules from source, see the official [VCV Rack documentation](https://vcvrack.com/manual/Building.html).

 ## Colophon